Tag Archives: example

 After throwing matches for 10 years, I decided I wanted to recruit and train a champ.
 I found this guy fighting off three thugs outside a bar.
 The thugs had their asses kicked—bloody noses, missing teeth, swollen heads, bruised necks.
 I thought “This guy is my meal ticket.
 Together, we’ll make millions!”
 His name was Peter Varniski.
 He was at least 6’7” and weighed nearly 300 lbs.
 He had a very pleasant demeanor and was a bird watcher.
 He wrote love poems and always had fresh red roses in his apartment.
 He was a vegetarian and his mother lived with him.
 She cooked, did the laundry, and kept the place clean.
 They watched “Monk” reruns together every night, when Peter was home.
 He had a pet hamster named “Hammy” that had a hamster tube running around the apartment.
 He and his mother, “Ma” enjoyed watching Hammy run through his tube.

 I quickly found out that Peter was not a fighter.
 I was disappointed until I found out what put him in the fighting mood.
 The guys he had nearly beaten to death had called his mother a whore.
 He had exploded with rage.
 Anything bad said about his mother would send him into an unstoppable rage.
 I exploited this.
 Right before he climbed over the ropes I would whisper in his ear “That guy called your mother a whore.”
 He’d hit the ring swinging and knock out his opponent in 1-3 minutes.
 I had to hire two minders to get him out of the ring after each fight.
-If I hadn’t, he would’ve beat his opponent to death on the mat, getting in the way of the referee’s count.
+If I hadn’t, he would’ve beat his opponent to death on the mat.
 He’d calm down when he got back home, playing “Candyland” with his mom after taking a shower, and drinking a cup of tea.

 I had really screwed up.
 I learned a big lesson.
 Don’t say “Your mother’s a whore” to anybody ever.
 Just leave it alone.
 Mothers are a sensitive topic.